PavanSingerReddy/website-info-extractor/README.md

 ### Optional :

-You can also set the proxy environment variables through which your meta-tags-api can send the request to the appropriate website for getting the metadata.you can set the proxy by adding these two environment variables :
+You can also set the proxy environment variables through which your Website Info Extractor can send the request to the appropriate website for getting the metadata.you can set the proxy by adding these two environment variables :

 ```
 PROXYPORT=<Your_Proxy_Server_Port_Number>